1948 Nauru riots: Riots

 On 7 June 1948, several hundred Chinese workers refused to board a ship waiting to return them to China.
 They alleged that the Chinese interpreters would not pay out their share of contributions to the community funds.
 One of the labourers threatened an interpreter and assaulted a messenger from the administration, at which point the police were called and attempted to arrest him.
 The other labourers then barricaded themselves in their compound and armed themselves with spears, clubs and axes.

 The island's administrator Mark Ridgway declared a state of emergency and dispatched an armed riot squad comprising 44 Nauruan policemen and 16 European volunteers to the Chinese compound.
 In the subsequent fight, two of the labourers were shot dead and 16 were wounded.

-The police arrested 49 of the workers, who were taken to the island's gaol.
+The police arrested 49 of the workers, who were taken to the island's jail.
 There, two were bayoneted to death by a Nauruan constable, who alleged they had been attempting to escape.